-Best chance of seeing dolphins and a large variety of wildlife in St. Augustine.
-Interpretative Naturalist will explain dolphin behavior, birdlife, and elements of the estuary.
+This tour provides the best chance of seeing dolphins and a large variety of wildlife in St. Augustine.
+An Interpretative Naturalist will explain dolphin behavior, birdlife, and elements of the estuary.
 Located at City Marina south of the Bridge of Lions.
-Visit www.stAugusineecotours.com or call 904-377-7245.
+Visit www.staugustineecotours.com or call (904) 377-7245.

-Kayak Tour are a fantastic way to explore the waterways of St. Augustine.
-If you want to explore the salt marsh habitat, tour with views of the historic downtown, join a fishing excursion, or view the wildlife for shorebirds and dolphins playing in the estuary waters.
+Kayak tours are a fantastic way to connect with the outdoors in St. Augustine.
+Explore the salt marsh habitat, admire views of the historic downtown, or join a fishing excursion.
+Being up close and personal with nature from the seat of a kayak is a great way to observe marine life and wildlife, shorebirds and even dolphins playing in the estuary waters.

 Ripple Effect Ecotours

-A dedicated kayak touring company based in St. Augustine offering scheduled ecotours in many of the state parks in Northeast Floirda.
+A dedicated kayak touring company based in St. Augustine offering scheduled eco-tours in many of the state parks in Northeast Florida.
 All trips are two hours and no prior kayaking experience is necessary.
-Visit www.rippleeffectecotours.com or call 904-347-1565.
+Visit www.rippleeffectecotours.com or call (904) 347-1565.

 Kayak St. Augustine

-Experience St. Augustine from the water with some of the best kayak Eco tours in Florida.
+Experience St. Augustine from the water with some of the best kayaking eco-tours in Florida.
 The quaint and scenic charm of St. Augustine is home to abundant wildlife.
-Possible enocunters may include dolphins, manatees, sea turtles, bald eagles, ospreys, herons, and more!
-Visit www.kayakingstaugusinte.com or call 904-315-8442.
+Possible encounters may include dolphins, manatees, sea turtles, bald eagles, ospreys, herons, and more!
+Visit www.kayakingstaugustine.com or call (904) 315-8442.

 Guided Nature Walks